ELUCID VII: Using Constrained Hydro Simulations to Explore the Gas Component of the Cosmic Web: Connections to observational data

 As one can see, high-$N_{\rm HI}$ gas, e.g. $\log N_{\rm HI}>15$, has a very compact distribution, while low-$N_{\rm HI}$ gas resides in filamentary structures.
 This is expected for low ionization energy ions, such as HI, which can be more easily destroyed by photoionization in gas of lower density.
 Almost all OVI absorption systems with $\log N_{\rm OVI}>13$ are produced by diffuse gas in filaments.
 These results indicate that low $N_{\rm HI}$ Ly$\alpha$ absorption and most of the OVI absorption with $\log N_{\rm OVI}>13$ are good tracers of the diffuse gas in filaments \citep[see below and][]{Bradley2022}.
 Compared to the OVI maps, the HI maps contain many smaller filamentary structures, indicating that low column-density Ly$\alpha$ absorption can be used to probe smaller filaments in the cosmic web, while OVI absorption mainly traces larger filaments.
 Halos residing in these thin filaments are usually very small, and thus have very low star formation efficiency \citep[see e.g.][]{Zhang2021} and low metal abundances to produce significant OVI absorption.
 To verify this, we generated metallicity maps and found that massive filaments are well represented, while small filaments disappear, in the metallicity maps.

 One can also see that the HI maps contain many more compact clumps of high column density than the OVI maps.
 As shown in \cite{Nelson2018MNRAS}, collisional ionization can effectively produce OVI at a temperature around $\log T\sim5.5$ while photoionization is effective only in low-density regions.
 The gas in clumps with large $N_{\rm HI}$ usually has low temperature and high density, making it difficult to produce large amounts of OVI ions.
 Neither HI nor OVI absorption is a good tracer of massive halos, such as the Coma cluster, because the ICM is too hot to produce these ions.
 Interestingly, one can see many filaments in both HI and OVI around the Coma cluster, which are produced by relatively cold gas being accreted by the cluster.
+This is consistent with results from the Ly$\alpha$ absorber survey of the Coma cluster, which found that Ly$\alpha$ absorption tends to avoid the hot ICM \citep{Yoon2017}.

 More quantitative studies are required to understand which types of cosmic structure are traced well by these two types of absorption line systems.
 Figure \ref{fig_N1str} shows the distribution of the column density in different cosmic structures in the GW simulation.
 The column density in this figure is computed by integrating the density over an interval of $1\mpc$ along a line of sight, instead of over the whole HIR.
 This column density is referred to as $N_{1}$, and we sample the distribution of $N_1$ using a large number of random intervals.
 We classify each interval as halo, knot, filament, sheet or void, according to the structure type that dominates the column density of the interval.
 The distribution of the column density produced by a given type of the cosmic web is defined as $d{\cal N_{\rm s}}/d\log N_{1}/{\cal N_{\rm tot}}$, where $d{\cal N_{\rm s}}$ is the number of intervals with column density between $\log N_{1}$ and $\log N_{1}+d\log N_{1}$ for the type in question, while ${\cal N_{\rm tot}}$ is the total number of intervals regardless of structure types.
 We also show in the same figure the ratio of the distribution function between the gas in a given cosmic web type and the total gas.